nforrester/NexPlane/README.md

     $ ./nexplane.py --landmark washington_monument

-The offset between the known azimuth and elevation to that landmark and the reported asimuth and elevation from the telescope will be recorded and compensated for.
+The offset between the known azimuth and elevation to that landmark and the reported azimuth and elevation from the telescope will be recorded and compensated for.
 This is similar to performing a One-Star Align.